 - Created a new worker

 Before the worker can interact with the SpatialOS world, the worker must connect to SpatialOS.
-The connection is established by an instance of the
+The connection is established using the

 Improbable.Gdk.Core.Worker class.
 See Connecting to SpatialOS for more information.